 Thank you so much for visiting this page!
 It means a lot to me that you are reading more about the person behind all the messy development, photo shoots and recipe writing here on Fats of Life®!

 My name is Monya (my friends call me Monnie) and I started blogging as a hobby after my husband and I switched to the keto lifestyle in early 2018.

 This website was originally called MUD & LOVE – and there is pretty cool story behind that bizarre title, but I won’t go into that now.
 However, I guess its worth mentioning that it was shortlisted as one of the top 8 culinary blogs in the UK in 2019 (UK Blog Awards).
 I changed the name at the end of 2019 after Funnyman suggested ‘Fats of Life’, which I simply adored.
 I trademarked it immediately.

-I have a ‘day job’ (I am a self-employed culinary consultant) but I started this blog as a side-line gig because I could not bear to see one more boring post on Instagram of people eating only eggs, bacon and soggy tuna salads while on keto!
-I used my knowledge (after completing Prof. Tim Noakes’ Nutrition Training that specialises in health and weight-loss) – along with my skills and imagination in the kitchen to showcase how wonderfully decadent, interesting and exciting my husband and I eat at home – all while staying below 20g net carbs per day!
+I have a ‘day job’ (I am a self-employed culinary consultant) but I started this blog as a side-line gig because I could not bear to see one more post on Instagram of people eating only eggs, bacon and soggy tuna salads on keto!
+So, I used my knowledge (after completing Prof. Tim Noakes’ Nutrition Training that specialises in health and weight-loss) – along with my skills and imagination in the kitchen – to showcase how wonderfully decadent, interesting and exciting my husband and I eat at home – all while staying below 20g net carbs per day!
 You can read more about our journey if it interests you.

 My husband, Mark (referred to as Funnyman throughout the site) and I started the ketogenic lifestyle around the last week of May in 2018 – and lost all the weight we wanted to in less than 6 months – and kept it off!
 Best of all, we both experienced (and continue to enjoy) increased energy and mental clarity – along with excellent BMIs.